crustio/crust-wiki/docs/preview-network-maxwell.md

 sidebar_label: Preview Network Maxwell
 ---

-Maxwell, as the preview network of the Crust mainnet, implements all the core mechanisms of Crust, including token staking, decentralized storage market(DSM), and file retrieval.
+Maxwell, as the preview network of Crust Network, implements all the core mechanisms of Crust, including token staking, decentralized storage market(DSM), and file retrieval.
 Maxwell runs in a real economic system, participants can lock and [claim](claims.md) thier CRU-ERC20 token to the Mexwell CRU token for staking, use the storage services and retrieval files from Maxwell.
-The mining revenue in Maxwell are real CRU tokens that can be claimed back to CRU-ERC20 as a rewards for participant.
+The mining revenue in Maxwell is the reward of the node, which can also be claimed back to Ethereum.
+The claim back server will be available soon.

 ## How to Join Maxwell Preview Network